tikv/rfcs/text/0078-improve-tso-scalability.md

 We can introduce different batch strategies such as waiting for a while to fetch more TSO request in a same interval or even more complicated one like a dynamic smallest batch size.

+Predicting strategy is also an useful way to improve the batch effect.
+For example, the PD Client could collect as much information as it needs such as latency and batch size in the last few minutes, then base on these information, the PD client could calculate a suitable expected batch size to predict the incoming TSO number, which make the batch waiting more effective.

 ### Enhancement #2: Use proxy to reduce the stream number

 However, as mentioned before, according to our pprof result, the main reason of high PD leader